hazymorning/origami_weather/README.md

 | `weather_entity` | `string` | — | **Required.** Your weather integration entity (e.g. `weather.home`). |
 | `moon_phase_entity` | `string` | — | **Recommended.** Shows the moon in its current phase. |

 The card has a visual editor.
 When you add it, you get a default card.
 Almost everything in this card can be changed or combined differently (see [Layouts](#layouts)).
-You can also just use one of the following examples, which show different possible layouts.

 <br>

 > [!TIP]
 > <details>
-> <summary><b>Dark Mode</b></summary>
+> <summary><b>Options specific to Dark Themes</b></summary>
 >
 > By default, the card is light while the sun is up and dark after sunset.
 If you use a permanently dark theme, this can cause a fairly extreme contrast during the day.
-As a workaround, you can set `color_mode: theme` so the card stays dark during the day, or lower the brightness in the color settings so the card is generally darker.
+As a workaround, you can set `color_mode: theme` so the card follows your theme and stays dark during the day, or lower the brightness in the color settings so the card is generally darker.
 >
 > </details>